humanmade/network-media-library/readme.md

 Use the media library on the sites on your network just as you would normally.
 All media will be transparently stored on and served from the chosen central media library site.

-Functionality on the central media site is restricted to only the management of media, except for Super Admins.

 Attachments can be deleted only from within the admin area of the central media library.

 ## Compatibility